sjackman/thesis/frontmatter.md

 ## Acknowledgements

+I thank my supervisor Inanc Birol his guidance and support through my PhD, which I have thoroughly enjoyed thanks to his kind and encouraging nature.
+I thank my co-supervisor Joerg Bohlmann for providing a biological context for my computational work.
+I thank my supervisory committee members, Steven Hallam and Seven Jones, for their feedback on this thesis.
+I acknowledge the contributions of my colleagues with whom I have collaborated to write the papers found in this thesis.
+I am thankful to have spent time with my fellow students and friends in the Birol lab.
+I am grateful to my collaborators and colleagues in the wet lab, without whom I would have no sequencing data to analyze.

 ## Dedication

 I dedicate this work to my joyful and passionate wife and partner in life, Liz, my inquisitive wee scientists, Daphne and Jake, my supportive and inspiring parents, Mike and Agnes, and my bright and cheerful siblings, Katie, Thomas, Meghan, and Ashley.
 I am grateful to everyone who was helped watch and raise my children, Nana, Papa, and Uncle Landon in particular.
 My life is full of fun and laughter thanks to you all!